google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Who Should Look Elsewhere

-If you need more than 1.1kWh or expandability, look at the Bluetti AC200L or EcoFlow Delta 2 Max.
-If portability is critical (under 30 lbs), the EcoFlow Delta 2 is 11 lbs lighter.
-If you need the fastest possible solar input, the Jackery Explorer 1000 Plus offers 800W solar input.
+Need more than 1.1kWh or expandability?
+Look at the Bluetti AC200L or EcoFlow Delta 2 Max.
+Need something lighter to carry around?
+The EcoFlow Delta 2 is 11 lbs lighter.
+Need the best solar input?
+The Jackery Explorer 1000 v2 is a worthy alternative.

 Image Placement 05